yorch81/Dbf2/README.md

 # Dbf2 Importer #

 ## Description ##
-Dbf2 is a tool for generate and import DBF Files is SQL Server and MySQL, with a COM Server in Visual Fox Pro 8.
+Dbf2 is a tool for import DBF Files for SQL Server and MySQL, with a COM Server in Visual Fox Pro 8.

 ## Requirements ##
 * [PHP 5.4.1 or higher](http://www.php.net/)